-Visitor-submitted information to the website server is done via so-called forms.
+Visitor-submitted information to the website server is done via forms, digital counterparts to paper forms.

 The most common example of forms is the contact form, that sends the submitted information by email.